 Temporary Crown

-You will wear a temporary crown while your custom crown is being made.
+You’ll wear a temporary crown while your custom crown is being made.
 This protects the prepared tooth and keeps it comfortable until the permanent crown is ready.
 The temporary crown will be fitted securely but can easily be removed when it’s time for the permanent one.

 Fitting the Permanent Crown